Harriet Smalley

 shorten the Europe-Australia passage.

-visit in Albany, Harriet and John both drowned when a freak gust
+Albany, Harriet and John both drowned when a freak gust of wind

-of wind overturned their little sailing boat just as
+overturned their little sailing boat just as they were

-they were about to tie up to the Herschel.
-The children saw
+about to tie up to the Herschel.
+The children saw the

-the accident happen and watched, horrified and helpless, as
+accident happen and watched, horrified and helpless, as their

 children's screams alerted residents in other hulks who